Aksoom-Hussain/pinia-plugin-capacitor5-persist/README.md

 ## Usage

-First, install the plugin as part of your Pinia initialisation
+First, install the plugin as part of your Pinia initialization

 ```js
 import { createApp } from 'vue';